-For changes from pT_FX, see Subsection 1.2.
+For changes from pTEX, see Subsection 1.2.

 - The encoding of your source file must be UTF-8.
-No other encodings, such as EUC-JP or Shift-JIS, are not supported. - LuaTEX-ja is very slower than pTeX.
-Generally speaking, LuaJITTEX processes LuaTeX-ja about 30% faster than LuaTeX, but not always. - Note for MiKTeX users LuaTeX-ja requires that several CMap files must be found from LuaTeX.
+Other encodings, such as EUC-JP or Shift-JIS, are not supported. - By default, LuaTeX-ja uses Japanese fonts to typeset Greek and Cyrillic letters.
+To change this behavior, put \ltjsetparameter{jacharrange={-2,-3}} in the preamble.
+For the detailed description, see Subsection 4.1. - LuaTEX-ja is very slower than pTEX.
+Generally speaking, LuaJITTEX processes LuaTEX-ja about 30% faster than LuaTEX, but not always. - (Outdated) note for MiKTeX users LuaTeX-ja requires that several CMap files must be found from LuaTeX.
 Strictly speaking, those CMaps are needed only in the first run of LuaTeX-ja after installing or updating.
 But it seems that MiKTeX does not satisfy this condition, so you will encounter an error like the following: